Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 Psychiatric Service Dog at AIrport

-Psychiatric Service Dog “Sarge” @sarge.in.serviceOpens in a new tab.
+Psychiatric Service Dog “Sarge” @sarge.in.service

-As per the ACAA (Air Carrier Access Act)Opens in a new tab., commercial airlines need to allow a service animal to accompany a passenger with a disability.
+As per the ACAA (Air Carrier Access Act), commercial airlines need to allow a service animal to accompany a passenger with a disability.
 This is true even if the dog may offend or annoy other people on the airplane.

 The service dog must be allowed to accompany a passenger in any seat where the passenger sits unless the animal is blocking an aisle or another area that needs to remain clear in case of emergencies.
 Read more on our blog: American Airlines Service Dog Info – The Easy Guide